I often refer to my mother as Mother Genius. And here is why that I do that.

 A week ago, we had a small celebration.
 Just a few of us gathered to wish her Many Returns of the Day.
 My two sons were there, too.
 They are always back home from overseas for her birthday.
 Eldest daughter is scheduled to be back from New York City then.
 The C-19 causes all travel to halt.

 The 3 kids dote and adore their grandmother.

-Calvin, my second son, said, “We should make a trip to Guangzhou next year to celebrate her birthday with all our relatives there.
+My second son, said, “We should make a trip to Guangzhou next year to celebrate her birthday with all our relatives there.
 We can have a banquet at the town hall of our ancestor’s village in NamHai.
 We shall invite the whole village from both the families of Lau and grandma.”

 Mother Genius said, “It may not be convenient for me to travel.
 Boarding the airplane may be a bit difficult.”

 That was her genius.
 She would not rebuke a statement right away.
 She remembered the last time she traveled to Guangzhou with us on Air Asia many years back.
 She had to climb the steep flight stairway on the tarmac to board the plane.
 There was no KLIA 2 main terminal then with the aerobridge connect.

 Immediately caught on with her reservation.
 “We go in a private jet.
 We will arrange a doctor and nurses to be with us all the time.”

 Oh!
 That was not even First Class on a commercial airline.
 That was Royal class for commoners!

 To further assure his grandma, he said, “My dad’s cousin sister and her husband are both specialist doctors in Guangzhou.
 One of them is a National Hero as he was in Wuhan to fight the pandemic for three months.
 They are safe now.”